bitcoindevkit/bitcoindevkit.org/content/blog/2021/fee_estimation_for_light_clients.md

 ## Introduction: what is fee estimation?

-Fee estimation is the process of selecting the fee rate[^fee rate] for a bitcoin transaction we are creating, according to two main factors:
+Fee estimation is the process of selecting the fee rate[^fee rate] for a bitcoin transaction being created, according to two main factors:

 * The current congestion of the Bitcoin network.
-* The urgency, or lack thereof, of the sender to get his transaction included in a block.
+* The urgency, or lack thereof, for the transaction confirmation, i.e, its inclusion in a block.

-Selecting a fee rate above what would actually be enough means wasting money, because the same result could have been achieved with a lower expense.

-On the other end, selecting a fee rate which is too low means waiting longer than expected before the transaction confirms or, even worse, never see the transaction confirmed at all.
+A fee rate should be adequate to the above factors: a fee too high would be a waste of money, because the same result could have been achieved with a lower expense.
+On the other end, a fee rate too low would wait for a confirmation longer than planned or, even worse, could not be confirmed at all.

 ## The problem

-Bitcoin Core nodes offer fee estimation through the [`estimatesmartfee`] RPC method, and there are also a lot of third-party [fee estimators] online, so why do we need yet another estimator?
+Bitcoin Core offers fee estimation through the [`estimatesmartfee`] RPC method, and there are also a lot of third-party [fee estimators] online, so do we need yet another estimator?

-The answer is that the model used by Bitcoin Core is not well suited for light-clients such as mobile wallets, even when running in pruned mode.
-Online estimators are bad in terms of:
+The model used by Bitcoin Core is not well suited for light-clients such as mobile wallets, even when running in pruned mode.
+Online estimators are lacking in terms of:

 * Privacy: Contacting the server leaks your IP (unless you are using Tor or a VPN), and the request timing may be used to correlate the request to a transaction broadcasted to the network soon thereafter.
-* Security: A malicious estimator could provide a very high fee rate causing people who trust it to waste money, or even a low fee rates causing the transaction to never confirm.
+* Security: A malicious estimator could provide a high fee rate leading to a waste of money, or a low fee rate hampering the transaction confirmation.

 Replace By Fee (RBF) and Child Pays For Parent (CPFP) are techniques that can somewhat minimize the fee estimation problem, because one could simply underestimate the fee rate and then raise it when necessary, however:
-* RBF and CPFP may leak more information, such as patterns that may allow to detect the kind of wallet used, or which one of the outputs of a transaction is the change.
+* RBF and CPFP may leak more information, such as patterns that may allow to detect the kind of wallet used, or which one of the transaction outputs is the change.
 * Requires additional interaction: the client must come back "online" to perform the fee bump.
-Sometimes this is very costly, for instance when using an offline signer or a multisignature with geographically distributed keys.
+Sometimes this might be impractical or risky, for instance when using an offline signer or a multisignature with geographically distributed keys.

-Thus, this work is an effort to build a **good fee estimator for purely peer to peer light clients** such as [neutrino] based ones, or at least determine whether the approach we take is infeasible and open the discussion to other, better, models.
+Thus, this work is an effort to build a **good fee estimator for purely peer to peer light clients** such as [neutrino] based ones, or at least determine whether the approach we take is infeasible and open the discussion for other, better, models.

 In the meantime, another sub-goal is pursued: attract the interest of data scientists; Indeed the initial step for this analysis consists in constructing a data set, which could also also help kickstart other studies on fee esimation or, more broadly, the Bitcoin mempool.